wp-plugins/gold-price-live/readme.txt

 * Official Gold Price Live plugin release.

 == Upgrade Notice ==

+= 6.00 =
+Added responsive Gold and Silver charts!
+To remove branding please use our paid plugin @ www.gold-feed.com.

 = 5.01 =
 Added ability to upgrade to paid live up to the minute pricing.
 Our FREE plugin updates 1 time per day at 12PM MST.
 For up to the minute pricing please use our paid plugin @ www.gold-feed.com.